A collection of dreams contributed to this website during the height of the 2020 pandemic

-Here’s a selection of your dreams during the second lockdown
+Here’s a selection of your dreams from the second lockdown

 I was on a gap year with a former real-life colleague and we were making our way to teaching posts in another part of the world.
 I accompanied him to northern Italy, although it could have been Nepal, and the school where he was teaching was extremely high up, next to a ruined church, on an incredibly steep road with scary switchbacks.
 I remember feeling bad that he had been posted somewhere like this, which did not look very promising.
 I wished him good luck and then I found myself looking at his viewpoint from the top.
 The view more than made up for the journey, he said.
 But the school was bare concrete and metal poles and the children were not keen on learning.
 I then found myself in my accommodation which was one large open-plan room with a lavatory in the corner.
 It was like something from the 1950s and my mother was sitting in a high-backed armchair asking what had taken me so long.